sfletche/ol3-animation/README.md

     * activate popups for all markers after zoom in
     * de-activate popups when zooming out
 * adjust duration of animation based on distance travelled
+* experiment with rotating map view going to/from New Zealand
 * do a little refactoring...encapsulate methods and variables better...